 “Therefore, strengthen your feeble arms and weak knees.
-‘Make level paths for your feet,’ so that the lame may not be disabled, but rather healed” (Hebrews 12:12-13, NIV 84).
+‘Make level paths for your feet,’ so that the lame may not be disabled, but rather healed.”Hebrews 12:12-13, NIV

 When the race was over, my husband Kenneth told me that they sent us the wrong way, and we had actually gone 3.5 miles.
 You know, sometimes the journey takes us farther than we want to go, but as long as we keep our eyes on Jesus, He will lead us on to victory.
 It’s not about the speed or the hills or how pretty we look at the end.
 It’s not about the delays and detours that sometimes discourage us.
 It’s only about how we walked.

 God has a race for all of us to run.
 The days are short, and He needs us geared up, warmed up, and ready to go.
-Will we answer the call to step outside our comfort zone and strengthen ourselves in His Word so we can get out there and bring healing to those who are lame (the lost), those who are struggling to walk (baby Christians), and encourage others in the race (mature Christians)?
+Will we answer the call to step outside our comfort zone and strengthen ourselves in His Word so we can get out there and bring healing to those who are lame, those who are struggling to walk, and encourage those who are running too?

 Will we walk in love and stay in the Spirit when things get difficult and the way seems dark?
 Will we persevere in prayer even when we don’t see an answer?

 “Consider him who endured such opposition from sinful men, so that you will not grow weary and lose heart.”Hebrews 12:3